 - Wireless OBD2 scanners plug into the port, but then connect via Bluetooth to a phone or tablet.

 The good news is that whichever type of device you choose, there are several high-performance OBD2 scanners that cost less than $100.
-An OBD2/EOBD scanner is no longer a luxury you can't afford, but something you need to have in your car.
+One of the best OBD2 scanners is no longer an unaffordable luxury, but something you need to have in your car.

 What are the best OBD2 scanners?

 Overall, the best OBD2 scanner is the Innova CarScan Pro 5210.
 It offers a relatively big color display and delivers a ton of useful data.

 The Innova provides code definitions to help you easily identify car problems and the Repair Solutions2 app helps you get verified fixes and will give you the exact parts you need, recall info and more.

 Ancel's BD310 is another great OBD2 scanner.
 It does double duty by providing a small but efficient cabled handheld scanner for nosing around under the hood, and it can also wirelessly receive OBD data to serve as an auxiliary gauge inside the cabin to display key engine parameters.
 It's quite affordable.